 California Building Code Title 24.
 California's building efficiency standards are updated regularly to incorporate new energy efficiency technologies.
 The code was most recently updated in 2013 and went into effect for new development in 2014.
 For projects implemented after January 1, 2014, the California Energy Commission estimates that the 2013 Title 24 energy efficiency standards will reduce consumption by an estimated 25% for residential buildings and 30% for commercial buildings, relative to the 2008 standards.
-These percentage savings relate to heating, cooling, lighting, and water heating only; therefore, these percentage savings were applied to the estimated percentage of energy use by Title 24.
+These percentage savings relate to heating, cooling, lighting, and water heating only; therefore, the percentage savings were applied to the energy use covered by Title 24.